Make-School-Courses/DS-1.1-Data-Analysis/README.md

 To pass this course you must meet the following requirements:

-- Complete all assignments and quizzes (one assignment or quiz will be dropped)
-- Pass all assignments according to the associated assignment rubric
+- Complete and pass all assignments and quizzes (score 70% or higher) according to the associated rubrics
-- Pass all quizzes with a score 70% or higher
-- If an assignment or quiz is not passing you will have up to a week after your grade is received to retake and bring your score up to passing
+- If an assignment is not passing you will have up to a week after your grade is received to re-submit and bring your score up to passing
 - Actively participate in class and abide by the [Attendance Policy](https://make.sc/attendance-policy)
 - Make up classwork from all absences

+- Final Grade Determination
+  The Final Grade has 500 possible points, composed of
+  - Quiz score: 100 points
+  - Data Visualization Challenge: 100 points
+  - Applied Probability and  Statistics Challenge: 100 points
+  - Machine Learning Challenge: 200 points

 ## Data Science Technical Interview Topics Covered in this course